coder/coder/docs/quickstart/google-cloud-platform.md

 It will ask for your `project-id`, which you can find on the home page of your GCP Dashboard.

-Given it’s your first time setting up Coder, it may an error that will look like the following:
+Given it’s your first time setting up Coder, it may give an error that will look like the following:

 <img src="../images/quickstart/google-cloud-platform/gcp7.png">